List of Duck Dodgers characters: Dr. Maniac

 Dr. Dick Maniac is a mad scientist who was hired by the Martians to help them with a cybernetic project.
 However, he was unqualified to work on the project, allowing Dodgers to thwart the Martians.
 It is later revealed that Dr. Maniac used to be a circus clown (which explains his lack of knowledge in technology and his usage of balloon hats filled with explosive gas as a method of torture) and happens to be a friend of Martian Commander X-2's uncle, who pressured his nephew to give Dr. Maniac a job in Mars.
 Dr. Maniac escaped with Bigfoot and was seen in the fast food business.
 On the "Bonafide Heroes" episode, Dr. Maniac and Bigfoot were seen being interviewed in jail.
 He was voiced by Henry Winkler.

 Hubie and Bertie

 Hubie and Bertie are two mice hired by the Martian Queen and Martian Commander X-2 to turn Duck Dodgers against Cadet with various pranks that the other one is blamed for.
-When Duck Dodgers and Cadet discover this, they use them against the Martian Queen and Martian Commander X-2.
+When Dodgers and Cadet discover this, they use them against the Martian Queen and Martian Commander X-2.
 Like the original Looney Tunes characters, Hubie has a habit of picking Bertie up and slapping him if he says something wrong.
 However, unlike their earlier characters they are fluent in Portuguese.
 They were voiced by Joe Alaskey.